minagawah/react-widget-airport/README.md

 ```

 Here, the prop `config` is totally static, and it is given from whoever passes.
-However, unfortunately, React won't pick up the changes
+By saying *"static"*, it means, React won't pick up the changes
 even when the starter change the content of the prop.
+(that's why we need some tools like *SharedWorker*, or *Emitter* to allow messaging)

 Now, it is the `Widget` component which renders the actual content: